uhh-lt/SCoT/readme_ScotMultiUpdate.txt

 changes apply to app-files in folder src_vue

 1 Config.json
-The config.json is the most important point to set up the different collections with their names, db-connection-strings and frontend information.
+The config.json is the most important point to set up the different collections with their keys, db-connection-strings and display names.
 All parts of the application need to know on which collection/db they operate on.
-Thus, setting the collection name in config.json is important.
+Thus, setting the collection key (ie en_books) in config.json is important.
 For security reasons, these information need to be set twice (once for public frontend information, once for config of db-server and backend)
-Here is an example - en_books and fi_news are the collection-names
+Here is an example - en_books and fi_news are the collection_keys

 	"host" : "127.0.0.1", ## Identifies the host where scot.py is running
-	"databases" : { # information for backend
+	"collections" : { # collection-database information for backend
 		"default" : "mysql://user:password@localhost/scot", # default must be present to catch name errors "en_books" : "mysql://user:password@localhost/scot", # assign a database connection string to each collection "fi_news" : "mysql://user:password@localhost/scot2"
 	},
-	"databases_info":{ # information for the frontend
+	"collections_info":{ # information for the frontend
-		"English Books": "en_books" # collection name must match collection name above "en_books" == "en_books"
+		"English Books": "en_books" # collection_key must match collection_key above "en_books" == "en_books"
 		"Finnish News" : "fi_news"
 	}

 2. vue.js
-Since the frontend needs a default start value at startup before it gets databases_info from the rest-api, you must enter two start values in vue.js in data:, that match the frontend databases_info db : "en_books",   // collection name
+Since the frontend needs a default start value at startup before it gets databases_info from the rest-api, you must enter two start values in vue.js in data:, that match the frontend databases_info collection_key : "en_books",
-db_key: "English Books" // key in databases_info to select the collection name
+collection_name: "English Books"

 That's all for configuration. -----------------------------------------------------------------------------------------------

-To enable multiple databases, the following internal changes have been made
+To enable multiple collections, the following internal changes have been made

 3. vue.js / index.html
 Dropdown-selector-box to switch databases